IdentityServer/IdentityServer4/README.md

 See [here](http://docs.identityserver.io/en/aspnetcore1/) for the 1.x docs, and [here](http://docs.identityserver.io/en/aspnetcore2/) for the 2.x docs.

 ## Bug reports and feature requests
 Please use the [issue tracker](https://github.com/IdentityServer/IdentityServer4/issues) for that.
-We only support the latest version for free, for older versions, you can get a commercial support agreement with us.
-Write us an email for that.
+We only support the latest version for free.
+For older versions, you can get a commercial support agreement with us.

 ## Commercial and Community Support
 If you need help with implementing IdentityServer4 or your security architecture in general, there are both free and commercial support options.